parsevalbtc/libbitcoin-system-wiki/Type-Constraints-Unraveled.md

     return (value % 2) != 0;
 }
 ```
-And further reduce to the following.
+And these reduce to the following.
 ```cpp
 // if (std::is_integral<Integer>::value)
 template <typename Integer, typename = bool>